-Ultimate Bolivia: Day 19 Today we will work our way down the Coroico Road to El Chairo for an overnight stay.
-Few roads bisect the impressive mountains that divide La Paz from the lowlands, but surely the most remarkable is the famous Coroico Road, often described as the most spectacular highway in South America: in a short distance it drops from a high puna pass at 4600m through rich cloudforest and into verdant subtropical forest, reaching an elevation of only 500m in under 80 kilometres (50 miles)!
+Bolivia: Days 18-19 Today we will work our way down the Coroico Road to El Chairo for a two nights stay.
+Few roads bisect the impressive mountains that divide La Paz from the lowlands, but surely the most remarkable is the famous Coroico Road, often described as the most spectacular highway in South America: in a short distance, it drops from a high puna pass at 4600m through rich cloudforest and into verdant subtropical forest, reaching an elevation of only 500m in under 80 kilometres (50 miles)!

 Interesting birds to be found at higher elevations include Great Sapphirewing, Greenish Puffleg, Blue-mantled Thornbill, Slender-billed Miner, White-fronted and White-browed Ground Tyrants, Brown-backed Chat-Tyrant, Olive-backed (or Peruvian) Sierra Finch, Black-throated Flowerpiercer and White-browed Conebill.

-We will spend much of the day exploring middle elevation Yungas forest where we will be looking in particular for Long-tailed Antbird, Hazel-fronted Pygmy Tyrant, Olive Flycatcher and the uncommon Scimitar-winged Piha.
+We will spend much of our time exploring middle elevation Yungas forest, including the Apa Apa reserve, where we will be looking in particular for Long-tailed Antbird, Hazel-fronted Pygmy Tyrant, Olive Flycatcher and the uncommon Scimitar-winged Piha.
 The latter species was thought to be endemic to Bolivia until discovered in extreme southeast Peru, but we will need a bit of luck to find this shy denizen of the subtropics.
 We shall also make a concerted effort to observe the little-known Diademed Tapaculo, a distinctive member of this secretive family which was only discovered as late as 1992.
 We will also hope for a lucky break that allows us to see as well as hear the secretive but vocal Hooded Tinamou, a species that occurs here in good numbers.

 Amongst the many other birds we may well encounter in this exciting area are White-throated Quail-Dove, White-eyed Parakeet, White-tipped Swift, Speckled Hummingbird, Collared Inca (of the handsome orange-collared race, sometimes split as Gould’s Inca), Booted Racket-tail, Long-tailed Sylph, Masked Trogon, the magnificent Versicoloured Barbet, Smoky-brown and Lineated Woodpeckers, Scribble-tailed Canastero, Montane Foliage-gleaner, Striped Treehunter, Buff-banded and White-banded Tyrannulets, Slaty-backed Chat-Tyrant, Ochraceous-breasted, Cinnamon, Dusky-capped, Piratic and Variegated Flycatchers, Yungas Manakin, Fulvous Wren, Andean Solitaire, the attractive White-collared Jay, Red-eyed Vireo, Plush-capped Finch, Orange-browed, Superciliaried, Black-eared and Three-striped Hemispinguses, the amazing Golden-collared Tanager, Orange-bellied Euphonia, the exquisite Blue-naped Chlorophonia, Blue Dacnis, Rusty and Moustached Flowerpiercers, Swallow Tanager, Bananaquit, Citrine Warbler and Yellow-bellied Siskin.

-Ultimate Bolivia: Day 22 You will be transferred to La Paz airport this morning, where the main section of our Ultimate Bolivia birding tour ends.
+Bolivia: Day 22 You will be transferred to La Paz airport this morning, where the main section of our Bolivia birding tour ends.

 PALKACHUPA COTINGA & APOLO EXTENSION

 Palkachupa Cotinga & Apolo: Days 2-4 The Apolo region of Bolivia lies in the heart of the isolated Bolivian Andean cerrado.
 We will begin our exploration of this dry and rather unique area located along the otherwise humid eastern flank of the Andes searching the drier forest-edge habitats.
 This relict area of ’cerrado’ has evolved in splendid isolation in a single rain shadow catchment and is, as a consequence, very limited in extent.
-In itself this poses an immediate problem for the endemic fauna and flora found here, as the habitat has been largely cleared for farming and cattle ranching.
+In itself, this poses an immediate problem for the endemic fauna and flora found here, as the habitat has been largely cleared for farming and cattle ranching.
 However, as we work the fragments of woodland and scrub we should be able to encounter the lovely Palkachupa Cotinga.
-Also present in the dry scrubby habitat is the rare Green-capped Tanager, a species previously only known from Sandia in the department of Puno in neighbouring Peru.
+Also present in the dry scrubby habitat is the rare, near-endemic Green-capped Tanager, a species which also occurs in extreme southeast Peru.

 We shall also explore more humid Yungas forests in the Machariapo valley.
-This area gives us the opportunity to find the rarely seen Rufous-vented Ground Cuckoo, Yungas Antwren and the very local Rough-legged Tyrannulet at a site where they seem to be more regular than elsewhere.
-At Cerro Asunta Pata we may even find the rare Yungas Tyrannulet, a recently described tyrannid considered rare and very local in the foothills and adjacent lowlands.
+This area allows us an opportunity to find the rarely seen Rufous-vented Ground Cuckoo, the near-endemic Yungas Antwren and the very local Rough-legged Tyrannulet at a site where they seem to be more regular than elsewhere.
+At Cerro Asunta Pata we may even find the near-endemic Yungas Tyrannulet, a recently described tyrannid considered rare and very local in the foothills and adjacent lowlands.
 This remote area is also very good for the increasingly rare Military Macaw, the localized White-browed Hermit and a new taxon within the Fuscous Flycatcher complex.

 As this is a very poorly known part of Bolivia, we will undoubtedly make some interesting discoveries!
-There is even a slim chance of encountering the very poorly known, highly distinctive, yet still undescribed ‘San Pedro Tanager’!
+There is even a slim chance of encountering the very poorly known, highly distinctive (bright yellow!), yet still undescribed endemic ‘San Pedro Tanager’!

 Palkachupa Cotinga & Apolo: Day 5 Today we will drive back to Sorata, where we will spend the night.